K-Singh-Light/StructuredLightPackage/README.md

 # StructuredLightPackage
-Package containing objects and functions to automate the simulation of structured light modes.
+Python code containing objects and functions to automate the simulation of structured light modes.